mulle-sde/mulle-sde.github.io/index.md

 ## Documentation

-The [mulle-sde WiKi](//github.com/mulle-sde/mulle-sde/wiki) contains quite a lot of information, that doesn't fit into the usage texts of the various mulle-sde commands.
+The [mulle-sde WiKi](//github.com/mulle-sde/mulle-sde/wiki) has some introductory and in-depth information, that doesn't fit into the help texts of the various mulle-sde commands.
-Otherwise mulle-sde strives to be self-explanatory through help texts and comments in files.
+Otherwise mulle-sde strives to be self-explanatory through help texts and file comments.

 ## Install